EricCpy/Numberplate_Recognition/README.md

 ### Large Dataset
 The **large dataset** was created by merging images from various sources, including websites and other datasets, into a single expansive collection.
 To increase the diversity of the training data, we applied image augmentations, such as snowflakes and random rotations.
-The images were then organized into three directories: training, validation, and test sets.
+The images were then organized into three directories: training, validation and test sets.
 This dataset follows the YOLO format for bounding box annotations.
 YOLO annotations store each object's data using the following five parameters:
 ```
 class_id boundingbox_center_x boundingbox_center_y boundingbox_width boundingbox_height
 ```